 We strongly recommend a full reline (positive connection) when venting through a masonry chimney.
-The Rockport is equipped with a combustor and may draft poorly without a full reline.
+The Cape Cod is equipped with a catalytic combustor and may draft poorly without a full reline.
 We also recommend that a minimum 3' chimney be added to the minimum system height for every 1' of horizontal run.